wso2-attic/choreo-docs/portal-docs/observability.md

 ## View Logs

-### Correlate logs with throughput and latency graphs
+### Correlate Logs with Throughput and Latency Graphs

 Let's say you identified a high latency in the latency graph and you want to see the corresponding log entries for the timestamp of that particular latency.
 What you have to do is, just click on the timestamp that you are interested in on the latency or throughput graph.
 The relevant log entries will appear in the Logs panel situated right underneath the two graphs.

 ![Step 1](images/observability/image11.png)

-### View/Filter logs of the entire application
+### View/Filter Logs of the Entire Application

 In case you want to find all the logs in your application, you can visit the logs panel by clicking on the logs button at the top left side of the observability page.
 There, you can easily filter the logs for a given duration using the dropdown menus provided in the Options Bar.
 Furthermore, you can quickly filter logs based on a certain log phrase by simply providing it in the Contains search box.